azalea-rs/azalea/azalea/README.md

 ## Backtraces

 Backtraces are also useful, though they're sometimes hard to read and don't always contain the actual location of the error.
 Run your code with `RUST_BACKTRACE=1` to enable full backtraces.
 If it's very long, often searching for the keyword "azalea" will help you filter out unrelated things and find the actual source of the issue.

+Note that if that environment variable is set, Azalea will also print backtraces for some types of packet errors.

 # Other notes